quanewang/public/README.md

 You may assume that the input string is always valid; No extra white spaces, square brackets are well-formed, etc.

-Furthermore, you may assume that the original data does not contain any digits and that digits are only for those repeat numbers, k.
+Furthermore, you may assume that the original data does not contain any and that digits are only for those repeat numbers, k.
 For example, there won't be input like 3a or 2[4].

 ```